SteevePere/nestjs-lerna-compose/README.md

 Here you will find everything you need to run, test and understand this project.

+Here are the [project requirements](https://perspectiveco.notion.site/Work-sample-Senior-Backend-Engineer-Steeve-P-r-ae304c152cbf46278db862a95e965ff8) for easy access.

 # **I. Setup**

 ## 1. Clone the repository: